ardika1424/ardika1424.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Belajar Data visualziation dengan ggplot2'
+title: "Belajar Data visualziation dengan ggplot2"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here